ahtsham58/rbCRS-chbr/README.md

 # Conversational Recommendation based on End-to-end Learning: How Far Are We
-This repository contains the source code and material for the paper submitted in CHBR
+This repository contains the source code and material for the paper submitted to CHBR

 Before runing the scripts, please download ratings_latest.csv file from the below given link.
 Add this file into to the path ../rbCRS code/recommenders_item_data/